JonathanBouligny/Company-Site-Practice-Project/README.md

-# HTML-CSS-Practice Site - Finance Company
+# HTML-CSS-Practice Site - Company Site

 The goal of this project is to practice HTML and CSS.
 Straight forward right?
 It also has some SASS in it.